gabriel-fortin/DevOpsUtils-JS/README.md

 A set of little tools to make my life easier with Azure DevOps

+## Project structure

+- `components/` – UI components and related logic
+- `dataAccess/` – functions (and supporting constructs) to manage data either over the network or in local persistence
+- `network` – primitives to make network calls using SWR
+- `state` – storing and exposing application-wide state

+## Naming convention

+- Hooks of the form `useXXCall` make network requests to the DevOps's API.
+- Hooks of the form `useXXStorage` give access to local persistence.
+- Objects called `XXMiddleware` are middleware that can be used with the fetcher system implemented in this project.

 ## `SWR` and fetchers

 This project uses `SWR` and builds an infrastructure on top of it to make the